ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 1. `CLOUD_REGION` contains the geographical area of your virtual server instance and is used to target the correct [Power Cloud API endpoint](https://cloud.ibm.com/apidocs/power-cloud#endpoint){: external}.

    `CLOUD_REGION` if you are using public endpoints
+   :   Public endpoint URLs match the pattern `https://<CLOUD_REGION>.power-iaas.cloud.ibm.com`
-   :   For public endpoints, use the first word in the hostname of the public endpoint URL for the location, for example, locations *syd04* and *syd05* map to *syd*.
+       For `CLOUD_REGION`, note the first word in the hostname in the public endpoint URL of the specific location.
+       For example, sites *syd04* and *syd05* map to *syd*.

    `CLOUD_REGION` if you are using private endpoints
+   :   Private endpoint URLs match the pattern `https://private.<CLOUD_REGION>.power-iaas.cloud.ibm.com`
-   :   For private endpoints, use the second word in the hostname of the public endpoint URL for the location, for example, locations *syd04* and *syd05* map to *au-syd*.
+       For `CLOUD_REGION`, note the second word in the hostname in the private endpoint URL of the specific location.
+       For example, sites *syd04* and *syd05* map to *au-syd*.

 1. For information on how to obtain the *Service ID API key*, see [Creating a Custom Role, Service ID, and API key in {{site.data.keyword.cloud_notm}}](/docs/sap?topic=sap-ha-vsi#ha-vsi-create-service-id).
    The *apikey* object in the downloaded API key file provides the API key for the `APIKEY` variable.